tryswiftweblio/TrySwiftFIRDBClient/README.md

 ## How to run
-Firebase Database is preset, if you'd like to change the DB, please set the DB Root URL and API secret key by `--db-url` and `--api-secret`.
+Sample Firebase Database setting is preset, if you'd like to change the DB, please set the DB Root URL and API secret key by `--db-url` and `--api-secret`.

     # Show help